rtagliaviaz/cryptocurrency-discord-bot/README.md

 So let's get **currencies** and the **cryptoCurrencies** by splitting the string.

-We need to create a conditional in case the user enters the data incorrectly, or in case the user does not send any data in the command. if this is the case we need to send the user a message, in this case i want the user to remember how to use the command so i added an example.
+We need to create a conditional in case the user enters the data incorrectly, or in case the user does not send any data in the command. if this is the case we need to send the user a message, in this case I want the user to remember how to use the command so I added an example.

 Now we are going to make the GET request to the API, we also going to check if the object from the response is empty, if it's empty it's because there was a spelling error, or some of the data was misplaced.
 If this is the case we will answer again telling the user how to use the command.